Jeffknowles/hcsr04/README.md

 jeff.knowles@gmail.com

 This code runs a spiking neural network in C that interpretes input from enviromental sensors to drive visual and audio outputs.
 Runs on a Beaglebone Black, and executes PRU code to interact with sensors and drive LED light displays.
-Originally based on basic code for the HCS04 as well as a branch from PixelBone as it split off from LEDScape, making it easy to use one PRU for sensing and one to drive the lights.
+Utilizes code from the HCS04 as well as a branch from PixelBone as it split off from LEDScape, making it easy to use one PRU for sensing and one to drive the lights.